-Based on our performance during 2015 in achieving our goals and in transitioning Sage to a company with strong value drivers for potential future growth, the Board of Directors determined that our corporate achievement was 125% as compared to our corporate goals for 2015.
+Based on our overall performance during 2016 in achieving our goals and in building strong value drivers for potential future growth, including the potential for eight clinical data read-outs in 2017, our Board of Directors assigned a corporate performance rating of 130% with respect to our corporate goals for 2016.

-In February 2016, based on the above corporate goal achievement assessment, individual performance, as noted above, in the case of executive officers other than our Chief Executive Officer, and analysis of the data from our 2015 peer group, our Compensation Committee approved performance-based cash incentive bonuses to our named executive officers for 2015 performance in the amounts listed below with the full Board of Directors approving Dr. Jonas' payment.
+In February 2017, based on the above corporate goal achievement assessment, individual performance, as noted above, in the case of executive officers other than our Chief Executive Officer, and analysis of the data from our 2016 Peer Group, our Compensation Committee approved performance-based cash incentive bonuses to our named executive officers for 2016 performance in the amounts listed below with the full Board of Directors approving the performance-based cash incentive bonus to Dr. Jonas.